Medicare Part D Plans 2026: Prescription Drug Coverage

 • specialty drugs

 Generic drugs tend to be the least expensive.
-For example, in 2023, the median standard cost sharing for a preferred generic is $1 across all PDPs.
-By contrast, it is $44 for a preferred brand.
+For example, recent analyses have found that the median standard cost sharing for a preferred generic is $0 across all PDPs.
+In contrast, it is $47 for a preferred brand drug.

-An individual with a chronic health condition that may require numerous specialty drugs will often face having to pay thousands of dollars a year for the medications on which they rely.
+Previously, people with chronic health conditions requiring numerous specialty drugs would find themselves spending thousands of dollars a year on medications on which they relied.

 • Many adult vaccines are now free to Part D enrollees.

-• The rule authorizes the federal government to negotiate pricing of prescription medications with drug companies.
-These negotiated drug prices will begin to be available in 2026.
+• The rule also authorized the federal government to negotiate the pricing of prescription medications with drug companies.